 Ellen, “You think you could handle torture?”

-Mani, “I like beating you up, just think how horny I’d get torturing a man.”
+Mani, “I like beating you up in fight practice, just think how horny I’d get torturing a man.”

 Ellen, “One way to look at it.”